-- What questions or options for a potential 2019 Parks and Nature bond should staff continue to explore through engagement and technical analysis? - What additional information or input from stakeholders or local government partners does Council need in order to make a referral decision?
+- What options for a potential 2019 Parks and Nature bond should staff continue to explore through community and partner engagement, and technical analysis? - What additional information or input from stakeholders or local government partners does Council need in order to make a referral decision?